arut/nginx-python-module/README.rst

 Nginx Python Module
 *******************

-The module allows using Python in Nginx both at configuration stage and in runtime.
+The module allows using Python in nginx both at configuration stage and in runtime.